mg1167/frontend-angularjs-lasfm/README.md

-# Learning AngularJS with Github
+# Learning AngularJS with LastFM
 In this project you must use Github's public timeline to build a table of all events.
-The data is in JSON format in the data folder, with the name [2015-01-01-15.json](data/2015-01-01-15.json).
+We will use the Last.FM api for this project.
+Go to http://www.last.fm/api to learn how to use it.

 ## Prepare project